MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

----
-lab:
-    title: 'Extract data with Content Understanding in Microsoft Foundry​'
----

 # Extract data with Content Understanding in Microsoft Foundry

 Azure Content Understanding provides multi-modal analysis of documents, audio files, video, and images to extract information.